saqibstudent/-MMK-Product-Filter/README.md

 3. Save settings

 ### Step 3: Add Products
+1. Assign products to appropriate categories
-Ensure your products have the mapped attributes assigned with appropriate values.
+2. Ensure your products have the mapped attributes assigned with appropriate values

 ## 📖 Usage